Experts

 • Politics

-Jennifer L. Lawless is the Leone Reaves and George W. Spicer Professor of Politics at the University of Virginia and chair of the UVA Department of Politics.
+Jennifer L. Lawless is the Leone Reaves and George W. Spicer Professor of Politics at the University of Virginia and the chair of the Politics Department.
 She is also has affiliations with UVA’s Frank Batten School of Leadership and Public Policy and the Miller Center.

 Jennifer Lawless News Feed